newjersey/njwds-components/README.md

 #### Component Names

-Web components are named in `kebab-case` and a prefixed with `njwds`.
+Web components names use `kebab-case` and are prefixed with `njwds`.
 Specific component names can be found by looking at the `@Component` decorator in the component source code.

 ```ts
 @Component({